Welcome to the Feral Stack!

 People

-Feminist neurodivergent culture disruptor sassy pants, once called "spiritual and literary daughter of Annie Dillard."
+Feminist neurodivergent culture disruptor sassy pants.
+Award-winning writer & artivist.
+Once called the "spiritual and literary daughter of Annie Dillard."
 In Lingít Aaní, Juneau, Alaska